-This heat affected zone, which in total stretches some hundred $\mu$ m down in the material, has a severe influence on the mechanical properties.
-Indeed, the resolidification cracks in the melted zone provides excellent fracture initiation points, the rehardening zone contains very brittle untempered martensite and the overtempered zone gives a softening of the tool.
+This heat affected zone, which in total stretches some hundred um down in the material, has a severe influence on the mechanical properties.
+Indeed, the resolidification cracks in the melted zone provide excellent fracture initiation points, the rehardening zone contains very brittle untempered martensite and the overtempered zone gives a softening of the tool.